Solitary (TV series): Episode 8: Hell Night - Morning - Afternoon

 The remaining players are exposed to three of the previous Tests, each for a reward of one hour of sleep and a penalty of one hour of sirens.
 The three Tests include spinning around in a chair, sorting pictures from a montage film of horrific clips, and setting up one hundred dominoes.
-The final Test requires players to assemble a plain white puzzle with blacklighted letters; once the puzzle is completed, the players will be given a black light to identify the code and reveal a secret message.
+The final Test requires players to assemble a plain white puzzle with blacklighted numbers; once the puzzle is completed, the players will be given a black light to identify the code and reveal a secret message.
 As it is the last Test before the final Treatment, the winner will receive an advantage during the Treatment.
 The Treatment itself is to have the players support themselves face-up on a "bed" made out of three parallel chains without touching the ground.
 The winner of the Test received a pillow to use during the first round.
 The second round requires the players to remove their shirts.
 The third round removed the middle chain, and required the players to support themselves without gripping the chains.